GSP Belgrade: 2011–present

 In 2011, GSP Belgrade began with the acquisition of new CAF Urbos 3 trams.
 By the end of 2012, it supplied 30 trams of this model.
 The new trams are commonly referred to as Španac (Spaniard) by Belgrade's residents.

 GSP Belgrade introduced BusPlus on 1 February 2012.
 BusPlus is an electronic payment method where commuters load fares on a thin plastic card.
 Also, the private carriers were introduced and integrated in tariff system – Integrated Tariff System (ITS).
 There are 145 lines, out of which 12 are tram, 8 are trolleybus and 125 are bus lines.
 Service operates daily between 4 am and midnight, with a limited night bus system.
 GSP also operates school bus lines, and transportation for the disabled.
 The entire traffic grid is divided in two zones.

 As of 2017, GSP Belgrade has 1,582 vehicles in operation.
 Most of GSP's revenue is still generated through subsidies by the city of Belgrade; in 2017, that amount stood at 65 million euros.
+As of 2018, GSP operated with 170 lines and had 1,611 active vehicles.

 In April 2019, GSP along with the city of Belgrade signed a contract to purchase 244 new buses, of which 70 are manufactured by Turkish BMC and 174 by Chinese Higer.

-In october 2021, GSP signed a contract to purchase 100 CNG buses with Turkish BMC.
+In October 2021, GSP signed a contract to purchase 100 CNG buses with Turkish BMC.

+In April 2023, the City Assembly of Belgrade voted in favour of terminating the contract with KentKart which provided the BusPlus tracking app, as well as fare collection services.

+A brand new state-owned enterprise called "Naplata prevozne usluge" was created, dedicated to collecting GSP fares.
+The Municipal police was tasked with collecting fares which are now bought through SMS.

+While the fares became quite a bit cheaper, this was a controversial decision because the termination of the Kentkart contract meant the BusPlus transit tracking app stopped working, as the city didn't have access to GPS data of individual transit vehicles.
+A brand new app with the same features was promised but is yet to be delivered in July 2023.
+Besides this, transit also started running late more often and holes in the transit schedule appeared.
+This is apparently tied to the fact that the main BusPlus validator (located near the driver's seat) instructed the driver on the schedule.
+Those validators were also removed following the contract termination.